Fidel Castro Fast Facts

 December 3, 1976 - Castro becomes president of the State Council.
 This new title replaces the posts of president and prime minister.

-March 18, 1977 - President Jimmy Carter ends the ban on US travel to Cuba.
+March 18, 1977 - US President Jimmy Carter ends the ban on US travel to Cuba.

 April-September 1980 - Some 125,000 Cubans immigrate to the United States.
 This exodus becomes known as the Mariel Boatlift.

-April 19, 1982 - President Ronald Reagan reinstates the ban on US travel to Cuba.
+April 19, 1982 - US President Ronald Reagan reinstates the ban on US travel to Cuba.

-August 19, 1994 - President Bill Clinton announces an end to the US "open door" policy on Cuban refugees, established by President Lyndon Johnson in 1966.
+August 19, 1994 - US President Bill Clinton announces an end to the "open door" policy on Cuban refugees, established by US President Lyndon Johnson in 1966.
 From now on, Cubans intercepted at sea will be repatriated, but those who reach land will be allowed to stay.

 January 21-25, 1998 - Castro welcomes Pope John Paul II as the pontiff begins a historic five-day visit.
 This marks the first time a pope has ever visited Cuba.